Maple Farm icone erabliere Heating icone chauffage Stainless for All icone erabliere Your Product icone chauffage

 The decision-making process begins with assessing whether you're dealing with a new construction or replacing an existing heating appliance.
 In cases of replacement, many users prefer to stick with the existing heating principle (boiler or furnace) to minimize costs and preserve the current setup.

 The next pivotal consideration is the square footage you need to heat.
 Your heating appliance should be tailored to this requirement.
 For spaces up to 3,500 square feet, both the AirBilo furnaces and LS150 boilers are suitable choices.
-Beyond that, for areas up to 6,000 square feet, the LS450 boiler is recommended.
-Should your space exceed 6,000 square feet but not surpass 10,000 square feet, the LS950 boiler is ideal.
+Beyond that, for areas up to 6,000 square feet, the LS450 central boiler is recommended.
+Should your space exceed 6,000 square feet but not surpass 10,000 square feet, the LS950 central boiler is ideal.
 For even larger areas, the installation of multiple appliances can be considered.

 When it comes to fuel and configuration options, your habits, preferences, and capabilities play a significant role.
 Are you looking for the timeless warmth of wood, the convenience of electricity, or the efficiency of pellets?
 Does the flexibility of bi-energy or tri-energy systems align with your lifestyle and energy availability?
 These are the questions that guide you toward the most suitable choice for your heating needs.